glycerine/zygomys/README.md

 The standalone REPL is called simply `zygo`.

-### Not your Grandfather's Parentheses... features in zygomys 1.3.0 include
+### Not your Grandfather's Parentheses... features in zygomys 1.3.1 include

+ * [x] Use `zygo` to configure trees of Go structs, and then run methods on them at natively-compiled speed (since you are calling into Go code).
+ * [x] `emacs/zygo.el` emacs mode
  * [x] JSON and Msgpack interop: serialization and deserialization.
  * [x] `(range key value hash (body))` range loops mirror for-range over a hash in Go.
  * [x] `(for [(initializer) (test) (advance)] (body))` for-loops match those in C and Go.
 Both `(break)` and `(continue)` are available for additional loop control.